luiscberrocal/star_wars_analysis/data/fasting/fasting.md

-comes with everything in it so your adek will get absorbed with the natural fat you need it you need it and that's how it's gonna get absorb because that's how it was two and a half million years ago who are you to try to change this in the last millisecond of your life in your
+comes with everything in it so your adek will get absorbed with the natural fat you need it you need it and that's how it's going to get absorb because that's how it was two and a half million years ago who are you to try to change this in the last millisecond of your life in your